Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Abstract

 \section{Abstract}

 We further investigate novel features of the $T-$vacuum state, originally defined in the context of quantum field theory in a (1+1) dimensional radiation dominated universe \cite{Modak:2018usa}.
-Here we extend the previous work to a realistic (3+1) dimensional set up and show that $T-$vacuum causes an \emph{anisotropic particle creation} in the radiation dominated early universe.
-Unlike the Hawking or Unruh effect, where the particle content is thermal and asymptotically defined, here it is non-thermal and time dependent.
-This novel example of particle creation is interesting because these particles are detected in the frame of physical/cosmological observers, who envision the $T-$vacuum as a particle excited state, and therefore may eventually be compared with observations.
+Here we extend the previous work to a realistic (3+1) dimensional set up and show that $T-$vacuum gives rise to an \emph{anisotropic particle creation phenomena} in the radiation dominated early universe.
+Unlike the Hawking or Unruh effect, where the particle content is thermal and asymptotically defined, here it is {\it non-thermal and instantaneous}.
+This novel example of particle creation is interesting because these particles are detected in the frame of physical/cosmological observers, who envision $T-$vacuum as a particle excited state.
+Such results comes with a potential to be eventually compared with the observed anisotropies from the early universe and may provide new insights on cosmological particle creation.